 For more information and images please contact firstname.lastname@example.org + 353 1 612 9920

-Thursday 1 March 2018, 6.30pm, Lecture Room, IMMA, FREE Seminar / Civil War – Historical & Contemporary Perspectives Speakers include Ghiat Ibraheem (Photojournalist, Syria); Paddy Woodsworth (Author, Journalist, Irish Times); Colm Laighneach (Member of Hidden Voices, An International Conflict Resolution Body based in Ireland) and others.
+Thursday 1 March 2018, 6.30pm, Lecture Room, IMMA, FREE Seminar / Civil War – Historical & Contemporary Perspectives Speakers include Giath Taha (Photojournalist, Syria); Paddy Woodworth (Author, Journalist, Irish Times); Colm Laighneach (Member of Hidden Voices, An International Conflict Resolution Body based in Ireland) and others.

-Friday 27 April 2018, 2.30pm, Johnston Suite, IMMA, FREE Seminar / Bearing Witness – Creative & Critical Practice on the Frontline Speakers include Brian Maguire (Artist); Lara Marlowe (Author, Paris Correspondent, Journalist, and Irish Times); Elisa Perriguer (Film maker and activist, Paris) Ed Vulliamy (Writer, The Guardian & The Observer, UK) and others.
+Friday 27 April 2018, 2.30pm, Johnston Suite, IMMA, FREE Seminar / Bearing Witness – Creative & Critical Practice on the Frontline Speakers include Brian Maguire (Artist); Lara Marlowe (Author, France Correspondent, Journalist, and Irish Times); Elisa Perrigueur (Film maker and Activist, Paris) Ed Vulliamy (Writer, The Guardian & The Observer, UK) and others.

-Visit www.imma.ie for a detailed public programme of talks, seminars, curatorial responses and blogs that offer a cross discipline of perspectives in association with the exhibition.
+Visit the IMMA Talks section of our website for a detailed public programme of talks, seminars, curatorial responses and blogs that offer a cross discipline of perspectives in association with the exhibition.